eshannaik/Desktop-Assistant/README.md

     You can shutdown your system using the assistant.
     The project can also give you the top 10 urls of a google search.
     To close the assistant say "exit".
-#### For more detailed instructions check the instruction.txt file.
+#### To see how to use these features please refer to the instructions.txt file.

 __________________________________________________________________________________________________________________________________________________
 #### More features will be added with time.